Generic selectors

 Often customers may comment that used containers have rust patches, whilst we may be used to this being a problem with used car sales and the like, it is important to remember that in the case of shipping containers this is to be expected!
 Cor-Ten steel is actually designed to rust – otherwise known as weathering steel, Cor-Ten is designed to create a rust barrier over time therefore negating the need for painting.
 This makes sense when you understand that many shipping companies can hold on to their shipping containers on contract for many years, up to fifteen in some cases, without any maintenance or painting programmes to further protect their containers.

-If you require more information about our containers or mobile site services, please call us today on 0330 321 3380 or email [email protected].
+If you require more information about our containers or mobile site services, please contact us on 0330 321 3380 or email [email protected].
 Alternatively, you can complete our quick enquiry form for a competitive quote.
 Thank you.

 recent BLOG POSTS